splunk/public-o11y-docs/gdi/opentelemetry/components/kubelet-stats-receiver.rst

        k8s_api_config:
          auth_type: serviceAccount

-As shown in the example, if ``k8s_api_config`` is set, the receiver attempts to collect metadata from underlying storage resources for persistent volume claims.
-For example, if a Pod is using a persistent volume claim backed by an EBS instance on AWS, the receiver would set the ``k8s.volume.type`` label to ``awsElasticBlockStore`` rather than ``persistentVolumeClaim``.
+If ``k8s_api_config`` is set, the receiver attempts to collect metadata from underlying storage resources for persistent volume claims.
+For example, if a Pod is using a persistent volume claim backed by an EBS instance on AWS, the receiver sets the ``k8s.volume.type`` label to ``awsElasticBlockStore`` rather than ``persistentVolumeClaim``.

 Configure metric groups
 -----------------------------

 A metric group is a collection of metrics by component type.
 By default, metrics from containers, pods, and nodes are collected.
 If ``metric_groups`` is set, then only metrics from the listed groups are collected.
 Valid groups are ``container``, ``pod``, ``node``, and ``volume``.

-For example, to collect only node and pod metrics from the
-receiver:
+For example, to collect only node and pod metrics from the receiver:

 .. code:: yaml